fbpx

 Causes of insomnia

 A change in environment, excessive noise and jet lag are some causes of insomnia.
 Correcting these factors will usually help to promote better sleep.
 Pressure from school, work, or relationship issues can also affect one’s quality of sleep.
 However, for some individuals, persistent or overwhelming stress can lead to chronic insomnia.
+These are common causes of poor sleep hygiene or unhealthy sleep habits that can negatively impact rest.

-“Chronic insomnia that lasts for more than a few weeks can be due to psychiatric conditions such as depression and anxiety disorder.” says Dr Thong Jiunn Yew.
+“Chronic insomnia that lasts for more than a few weeks can be due to psychiatric conditions such as depression and anxiety disorder,” says Dr Thong Jiunn Yew.
 “Depression is a mood disorder that causes one to be in a constant state of negativity for a prolonged period.
 As for anxiety disorders, they are characterised by chronic and excessive anxiety and worry.
 Some people who tend to be overly anxious may also have panic attacks or persistent bodily complaints which can affect sleep,” Dr Thong elaborates.

 Dr Thong notes that some individuals suffering from chronic insomnia may attempt to self-medicate by consuming alcohol or cough syrup.
 He says that this will not only worsen sleeping patterns but also affect their physical health and create addiction problems.
 He explains, “Substances such as alcohol are readily available.
 Patients have the potential to become overly dependent on these substances to sleep.
 Although these substances appear to help induce sleep, they can also disrupt sleep later on.”
 Chronic use of alcohol over a prolonged period can also cause medical problems such as liver damage.